Face to Face (2012 Malayalam film): Plot

-One day he meets 4 rich youngsters, Chandu, Peter, Shyam and Rahul and befriends them.
+One day he meets 4 youngsters, Chandu, Peter, Shyam and Rahul and befriends them.
 Balachandran take them to old estate.
-Soon a flashback occurs showing that Balachandran found out that they 4 killed Thomas in the estate and Balachandran was pretending to be friendly with them.
+Soon, a flashback occurs showing that Balachandran found out that they 4 killed Thomas in the estate and Balachandran was pretending to be friendly with them.
 He asks them why they killed Thomas.
 They reveals that they killed him as he raped and killed Peter's sister Isa.
-Balachandran reveals Chandu is Balachandran's son and hugged him.
+Balachandran reveals that Chandu is Balachandran's son Naveen and hugs him.
 He tells to Ramdas that he kill Thomas and Balachandran gets arrested.
-Jayasree comes to meet him in jail and she said its all my fault, Then Balachandran said its not your fault, my alcoholism made it.
+Jayasree comes to meet him in jail and she said its all her fault, then Balachandran said its not your fault, my alcoholism made it.